 When you come and see this library, you’ll wonder why you’ve never heard about the history within most of these books.
 Hairdressers will wonder why they never received these books in their training.
 Ask yourself who was writing these books.
 Ask yourself what stories were being written and added into our cosmetology textbooks.
 That’s why I want the most extensive collection of cosmetology books so you can see why they’re so segregated.
 Look at the authors then; look at the authors now!
-There are literally two black people on the cosmetology board of textbooks.
-I’m grateful for one of these companies that sent me books for the library, and I just want everyone to come and see where we are, what’s missing, what hasn’t been told, or what may just be an oral history at this time, and where we’re going to go from here.
+The vast majority of authors to today’s textbooks are still white and the textbooks are segregated.
+I just want everyone to come and see where we are, what’s missing, what hasn’t been told, or what may just be an oral history at this time, and where we’re going to go from here.
 Things need to change.

 Do you feel that one of the reasons for this segregation is buried in the industry’s inception?